rnicholus/ajax-form/README.md

 ```
 npm install
 npm install -g grunt-cli
-bower update
 grunt
 ```

 - Running `grunt` without any parameters will test against a few locally installed browsers (see the codebase for details).

-- Running `grunt wct-test:remote` will run tests against a number of browsers in SauceLabs.
+- Running `grunt shell:wctSauce` will run tests against a number of browsers in SauceLabs.
 Ensure you have your SauceLabs username and key attached to the proper environment variables first.